Join NEW YORK's

 I live with my wife and two children in Saratoga Springs.
 I joined the Air Force in 2002 and served 6 years.
-I currently serve full time in the Air National guard, with the 109th Airlift Wing in Scotia, NY.
-I'm also a proud member of Team RWB, where we bring veterans together with the community through physical and social activities.
+I currently serve full-time in the Air National Guard, with the 109th Airlift Wing in Scotia, NY.
 Running has been my passion for many years and I'm thrilled to be able to use running to pay tribute to our brave Heroes.
 It's an extraordinary honor to be chosen to participate in the NY Run For The Fallen.

-This is my second year as a core runner.
+This is my third year as a core runner.
 I love the mission and purpose of the run and the belief that no hero should ever be forgotten.
 The idea of being able to run in honor of those who have given the ultimate sacrifice inspires and motivates me to give life its all every single day.
 I am honored to have the privilege to run for those who cannot and continue to spread their legacy and remembrance.
-I am a Freshman at Norwich University where I participate in AFROTC and currently live in New Hartford, NY.an
+I am a Sophomore at Norwich University where I participate in AFROTC and currently live in New Hartford, NY.